open-headset-interconnect-standard/ohis/Open-Headset-Interconnect-Standard.md

 In situations when the Radio side doesn't have 5vDC power, under-voltage as low as 3.0vDC (lower end of a single Li-Ion cell's voltage) is acceptable; there's no need to boost it up to 5vDC.
 But be aware that the lower voltage overhead may compromise performance of some OHIS User devices.

-OHIS User devices Must work with 5vDC and consume no more than 200mA.
+OHIS User devices that require power Must work with 5vDC and consume no more than 200mA.
 OHIS User devices Should work with as little as 3.0vDC power if possible, and not assume Vcc is 5vDC.
 For example, use a Vcc/2 voltage divider to generate BIAS voltages, rather than a fixed 2.5vDC voltage reference.

 ### 5.3.4.
 PTT